sandrina-p/workshop-a11y-fundamentals/README.md

 ## Developer extensions

-Aditionally to the codebase, we'll explore multiple browser extensions.
+Additionally to the codebase, we'll explore multiple browser extensions.
 Kindly install them ahead of time.

 The ones below we'll use frequently: